QIWI-API/payments-docs/_qiwi-form_en.html.md

 To call the form, you need to put `PUBLIC_KEY` identification key into the URL.
 For each `siteId` the unique key is produced.
 You can get the key in your [Account Profile](https://kassa.qiwi.com/service/core/merchants?) in **Settings** section.

-When paying an invoice in this way, the payment is authorized without the participation of the merchant.
-Turn on automatic payment confirmation in Support, so you would not need the [Payment confirmation](#capture) request.
+When paying an invoice issued in this way, the payment is authorized without the participation of the merchant.
+As the two-step scheme payment is used, you need to confirm payment by the [Payment confirmation](#capture) request, or you can confirm the payment by hand in your Account Profile.

+By default, the service waits for the payment to be confirmed within 72 hours.
+At the end of the term, the payment is self-confirmed.

 <aside class="notice">
-By default, when customer pay the invoice with the QIWI Payment form URL, the service waits for the payment to be confirmed within 72 hours.
-You can confirm this payment through your Account.
-At the end of the term, the payment is self-confirmed.
-To reduce the waiting period, or to set up a payment auto-refund, contact support.
+ To reduce the waiting period, or to set up a payment auto-refund, contact Technical support.
 </aside>

 <h3 class="request method" id="payform_flow">REDIRECT → </h3>